 Anything I touch leaves my fingerprints behind.
 We’ve all seen those spy and bank heist movies where they lift fingerprints from water glasses or cups and use that to impersonate a person and gain access to their accounts or data.

 It may be harder to fool the new generation of fingerprint scanners which are more sophisticated, but not impossible.
-Hackers have even been able to duplicate fingerprints using high-resolution photos of people taken public – way back in 2014.
-Now if someone has a high-resolution mobile photo of you with your hands held out, it’s not too hard to clone your fingerprints – not too hard with those 48 Megapixel phone cameras.
+Hackers have even been able to duplicate fingerprints using high-resolution photos of people taken in public – way back in 2014.
+Now if someone has a high-resolution mobile photo of you with your hands held out, hackers can clone your fingerprints – not too hard with those 48 Megapixel phone cameras.

 We all use face unlock to access our phones these days.
 But all facial recognition scanners are not made equal.
 Cheaper facial scanners are easily fooled with photos while the advanced ones which scan your face with infrared light and look at your 3D facial contours as well.
 Again like fingerprints, it’s not foolproof – people have gone to the extent of making 3D masks to bypass face recognition.
 Even Iris scanners, which scan characteristics of your eyes have been fooled by an artificial eye which was created using a printer and a contact lens.